QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

     x[end-1]

-To access multiple elements of an array or tuple, you can use slice notation
+To access multiple elements of an array or tuple, you can use slice notation.

 .. code-block:: julia